morkev/THEAS/README.md

 # JMARS 3D Visualizer

-Visualizes any surface in the from NASA Java Mission-planning and Analysis for Remote Sensing (JMARS), as long as the dataset has the required LAMO parameters.
-Users can effortlessly navigate and manipulate the 3D graph of any specific region of their interest, zoom in to observe minute details, rotate the view and get more insight about the latitude, longitude, elevation and if needed, they can generate the shortest path based on the terrain or the slope elevation.
+Visualizes datasets from NASA Java Mission-planning and Analysis for Remote Sensing (JMARS).
+Current features include the ability to generate 3D graphs of DTM (LAMO) parameters, heatmaps based on the regolith temperature, thermal imaging representations of the surfaces, shortest paths, and top views of terrain elevation.
+The program contains error correction functions for missing data points.

 <b>Developed by</b>: Kevin Mora.